Matrikas: Mahabharata

-Another account mentions the Maha-matrikas (the great mothers), a group of the wives of six of the Saptarishis (7 great sages), who were accused of being Skanda's real mothers and thus abandoned by their husbands.
+Another account mentions the Maha-matrikas (the great mothers), a group of the wives of six of the Saptarshi (seven great sages), who were accused of being Skanda's real mothers and thus abandoned by their husbands.
 They request Skanda to adopt them as his mothers.
 Skanda agrees and grants them two boons: to be worshipped as great goddesses and permission to torment children as long as they are younger than 16 years and then act as their protectors.
-These six goddesses as well as the Saptamatrikas are identified or associated with Vedic Krittikas, the constellation Pleiades.
+These six goddesses as well as the Saptamatrikas are identified with Vedic Krttika, the constellation Pleiades.

 The Shalya Parva of the Mahabharata mentions characteristics of a host of Matrikas, who serve Skanda.
 Ninety-two of them are named but the text says there exist more.
 The Shalya Parva describes them as young, cheerful, most of them fair but having dangerous features like long nails and large teeth.
 They are said to fight like Indra in battles, invoking terror in minds of enemies; speak different foreign tongues and lives in inaccessible places away from human settlements like crossroads, caves, mountains, springs, forests, riverbanks and cremation grounds.
-Notable among these lists of Matrikas is Putana, a goddess who tried to kill the infant Krishna (an incarnation of Vishnu) by suckling him with poisoned breast milk and consequently killed by Krishna.
+Notable among these lists of Matrikas is Putana, a goddess who tried to kill the infant Krishna (an incarnation of Vishnu) by suckling him with poisoned breast milk and was consequently killed by Krishna.

+Other

+In the Brihat Samhita, Varahamihira says that "Matrikas are forms of Parvati taken by her with cognizance of (different major Hindu) gods corresponding to their names."